In a general health survey, of the nearly 3,500 females who responded, 86% had moderate to severe hormone health concerns. Which is a big problem!

 I believe that every woman really should understand the crucial role hormone health plays in her health and wellbeing.
-Off the back of this I’ve launched a nationwide tour, ‘The Hormone Secret’ and I highly recommend you come along and bring any other important ladies in your life with you.

 The research shows that premenopausal behaviours and lifestyle can help improve the transition into menopause.
 To help you with this transition, I've shared ten things you can do to make it as smooth as possible.
 The better the preparation; the smoother the sailing.